runningcode/fladle/docs/configuration.md

 ### filesToDownload
 List of regex that is matched against bucket paths (for example: `2019-01-09_00:13:06.106000_YCKl/shard_0/NexusLowRes-28-en-portrait/bugreport.txt`) for files to be downloaded after a flank run.

-### timeoutMin
+### testTimeout
-The max time in minutes this test execution can run before it is cancelled (default: 15 min).
+The max time test execution can run before it is cancelled (default: 15m).
 It does not include any time necessary to prepare and clean up the target device.
-The maximum possible testing time is 30m on physical devices and 60m on virtual devices.
+The maximum possible testing time is 45m on physical devices and 60m on virtual devices.
+The TIMEOUT units can be h, m, or s.
+If no unit is given, seconds are assumed.
+Examples:
+* 1h   -> 1 hour
+* 5m   -> 5 minutes
+* 200s -> 200 seconds
+* 100  -> 100 seconds

 ### recordVideo
 Enable video recording during the test.
 Enabled by default.